 All grantees are required to provide monthly reports to their designated OHS Program Coordinator, including invoices, timesheets, and additional backup documentation necessary for monitoring, reporting, and oversight of program areas.
 Monitoring visits are required for evaluation of the effectiveness of the program and to ensure that appropriate State and Federal procedures are being followed.
-Since FFY 2020 we have been holding monitoring visits virtually.
 OHS grant partners are essential for the ultimate success of the Rhode Island HSP.
 They develop, implement, and evaluate programs designed to target Highway Safety Performance Measures and Outcomes.
 The OHS grant application funding process for projects is shown in Figure 1.6.